Hamming AI is a strong option for automated testing and monitoring Voice AI agents across the agent lifecycle.

 | Works across voice and chat |

 Bluejay is a good option when you need to test and monitor agents across channels, not just voice.
 It leans into “real-world” simulation variables and ongoing monitoring so teams can spot regressions and failures across deployments.
+You get both technical and human insights.

 Key features that matter for voice AI monitoring